 These symptoms occur during the fermentation process in the colon.
-As the bacteria acts on the lactose, it turns into an acid, which then produces gas.
+As the bacteria act on the lactose, it turns into an acid, which then produces gas.

-In addition to the other symptoms, the acid may also cause anal burning as well.
+In addition to the other symptoms, the acid may cause anal burning as well.

+Like lactose intolerance, cramping and persistent diarrhea usually accompany Crohn's disease.
 However, a person with Crohn's may also find blood or mucus in the stool.
-Other symptoms of Crohn's that are not typically found with lactose intolerance are a loss of appetite, unintentional weight loss, fever, fatigue and anemia.
+Other symptoms of Crohn's that aren’t typically found with lactose intolerance are a loss of appetite, unintentional weight loss, fever, fatigue, and anemia.

 Crohn's disease may go into remission for weeks or months at a time with few or no symptoms.
-A person with lactose intolerance will experience symptoms every time he consumes dairy products.
+A person with lactose intolerance will experience symptoms every time they consume dairy products.

 Another more objective way to test for lactose intolerance is to have a doctor order a lactose breath test.
-When lactose is metabolized in the colon, the bacteria will release hydrogen into the bloodstream that can then be measured in the breath.
+When lactose metabolizes in the colon, the bacteria will release hydrogen into the bloodstream that can then be measured in the breath.

-Currently, there are only two ways to treat lactose intolerance; either by avoiding dairy products completely or by consuming additional lactase enzymes in the form of an over-the-counter supplement such as Lactaid.
-Additionally, people who give up dairy may need to supplement vitamin D and calcium in their diets.
+Currently, there are only two ways to treat lactose intolerance.
+You can avoid dairy products completely, or you can consume additional lactase enzymes in the form of an over-the-counter supplement such as Lactaid.
+Additionally, people who give up dairy may need to supplement their diets with vitamin D and calcium, by taking supplemental tablets.